-The Legal Services Commission takes precautions to protect your data from loss, unauthorised access, use, modification or disclosure, and against other misuse.
+The Legal Services Commission takes precautions to protect your data from loss, unauthorised access or use, unauthorised modification or disclosure, and against other misuse.

 Except where access is restricted by law, persons may apply to the Legal Services Commission to access and/or amend their own personal information.
 Personal information can be amended if it is inaccurate, incomplete, out-of-date or misleading.